AkshayJerath/Self-Improvement-Tracker-Backend/README.md

 ### Core Features
 - **User Authentication**: Register, login, and JWT authentication
 - **Behavior Management**: Create, read, update, and delete behaviors
-- **Todo Management**: Add, update, delete, and toggle todos for each behavior
+- **To do Management**: Add, update, delete, and toggle todos for each behavior
 - **Top Behaviors**: Get top 5 behaviors with the most todo items

 ### Bonus Features (for selection)